 Consult a doctor: It is not for beginners.
 Always use Jamalgota under the supervision of an Ayurvedic practitioner who checks your doshas, confirms suitability, and provides detoxified seeds or safe formulas.

-Benefits of Using Jamalgota Seeds For Hair Growth
+Benefits of Jamalgota Seeds Mix For Hair Growth

 Ayurveda believes that jamalgota, when used as an external oil, helps cleanse toxins from the scalp.